-- Diabetes in Control: Diabetes Management Program Participating Members will receive ongoing information on topics such as controlling your blood sugar; tips for talking to your doctor; routine diabetes screenings; your role in understanding diabetes and preventing complications; blood sugar testing and supplies; and what to do when you are sick. - Asthma Matters: Asthma Management Program Participating Members will receive ongoing information to help you understand the causes or triggers of your asthma; how to work toward normal or near-normal lung function; how to safely participate in physical activity without having asthma symptoms; tips to decrease the frequency and severity of flare-ups; how to have more restful sleep; and increase your quality of life. - Healthy Expectations: Maternity Program Participating Members will receive ongoing information about prenatal health; a baby shower with gifts; home visits for high-risk pregnancies; information about how to care for your baby after they are born; and more. - Healthy Living: Healthy Lifestyle Management Program Participating Members will receive ongoing, age-appropriate information on stress management; quitting smoking; exercise; a heart-healthy lifestyle; and a list of community resources offering nutrition counseling, smoking cessation, and exercise classes. - Healthy Heart: Blood Pressure Management Program Participating Members will receive ongoing, age-appropriate education on high blood pressure; appropriate use of medication; exercise; and kidney disease.
-Members are also provided a list of community resources offering blood pressure, nutrition, and fitness programs. - Healthy Mind: Behavioral Health Management Program Participating Members will receive guidance to help determine the type of behavioral health assistance needed and information to help you choose a professional counselor or doctor or other mental health services, including outpatient counseling services; individual, family, and group counseling; and alternative treatments.
+- Diabetes in Control: Diabetes Management Program Participating Members will receive ongoing information on topics such as controlling your blood sugar, tips for talking to your doctor, routine diabetes screenings, your role in understanding diabetes and preventing complications, blood sugar testing and supplies, and what to do when you are sick. - Asthma Matters: Asthma Management Program Participating Members will receive ongoing information to help you know the causes or triggers of your asthma, how to work toward normal or near-normal lung function, how to safely participate in physical activity without having asthma symptoms, tips to reduce the frequency and severity of flare-ups, how to have more restful sleep, and increase your quality of life. - Healthy Expectations: Maternity Program Participating Members will receive ongoing information about prenatal health, a baby shower with gifts, home visits for high-risk pregnancies, information about how to care for your baby after they are born, and more. - Healthy Living: Healthy Lifestyle Management Program Participating Members will receive ongoing, age-appropriate information on stress management; quitting smoking; exercise; a heart-healthy lifestyle; and a list of community resources offering nutrition counseling, smoking cessation, and exercise classes.